MattSegal/wagtail-clip/README.md

 _video here_

 This project was inspired by, and draws heavily from [memery](https://github.com/deepfates/memery), by [deepfates](https://github.com/deepfates) et al.
+It makes use of OpenAI's [CLIP model](https://github.com/openai/CLIP).

 [An example project is available here](https://github.com/MattSegal/wagtail-clip-example)

 ## Installation

-You can install this repository as follows:
+You can install this package as follows (requires Git):

 ```bash
 pip install \